aerospike-community/aerospike-perseus/README.md

 ### 🧮 Expression and UDF Workloads

 > 🧠 **Note:**
->  - These workloads also operate on records stored in the **keyCache**, ensuring that they access known existing data.
+>  -  These workloads operate on records already inserted in the database, ensuring that they access known existing data.
 >  - These workloads implement identical logic using different execution methods:
 >   They subtract the value of one bin from another and return `"Yes"` if the result equals a predefined value; otherwise, `"No"`.